 - Unrequited capital and permanent loss of partnership,

 - Loss of decision-making function of organs.

-Termination cases for the just cause listed above should be evaluated in accordance with the law and fairness according to each individual case.
-In addition, while evaluating the interests between the minority and majority shareholders, it is necessary to take into account the characteristics of concrete events as well as the economic and social consequences.
+Termination cases for the just cause listed above should be evaluated per the law and fairness according to each case.
+In addition, while evaluating the interests between the minority and majority shareholders, it is necessary to consider the characteristics of concrete events and the economic and social consequences.

-3. Termination of the Joint Stock Company and Alternative Remedies
+3. What is The Termination of The Joint Stock Company and Alternative Remedies?

-In one of landmark decisions Court of Appeals of Turkey dated 4.07.2017 with 2016/2752 File Number and 2017/4079 Decision Number, The plaintiff filed a lawsuit for termination and liquidation request of the company based on Article 531 of the TCC whereby the Court of Appeals has decided that;
+In one of the landmark decisions, Court of Appeals of Turkey dated 4.07.2017 with 2016/2752 File Number and 2017/4079 Decision Number, and the plaintiff filed a lawsuit for termination and liquidation request of the company based on Article 531 of the TCC whereby the Court of Appeals has decided that;

 - It is not appropriate to pay the real value of the share of the plaintiff shareholder as of the date of the decision and to be excluded from the company,

 - Termination and liquidation of the company in the best remedy,

 - Accordingly, it was decided to dissolve the joint-stock company and appoint a liquidation officer.

 As stated in the Court of Appeal’s ruling, the reasons put forward in the termination action to terminate the joint-stock company must be very crucial and substantial in a way that justifies the termination, it should form a conclusion that other alternative solutions are not suitable for the situation and termination is the last resort.